Avi0008/Avi0008/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on creating Intelligent Solutions with Gen AI
+- 🌱 I’m currently learning Python and Gen AI modules
+- 👯 I’m looking to collaborate on applications with Gen AI implementation
+- 💬 Ask me about Azure cloud solutions.
+I expertise in Azure platform solutions
+- 📫 How to reach me: https://flowcv.me/avishekchakraborty

 <!--
 **Avi0008/Avi0008** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.